carpentries/lesson-development-training/episodes/22-external.md

   - writing a blog post about the lesson for [The Carpentries Blog](https://carpentries.org/blog), and/or attending a community discussion call to promote the lesson
   - advertising the lesson at various Carpentries mailing lists - e.g. [general discussion](https://carpentries.topicbox.com/groups/discuss), [instructors](https://carpentries.topicbox.com/groups/instructors), regional communities or specific curriculum lists

-You should also consider submitting your lesson to [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and similar wider community open source events aimed at encouraging people to contribute to open source projects periodically throughout the year.
+You should also consider including your lesson in [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and similar wider community open source events aimed at encouraging people to contribute to open source projects periodically throughout the year.

 ### Issue labelling for newcomers